 On a full points rate, you are not able to use Diamond Suite Upgrades.
 Check out the World of Hyatt award calculator for more info.

-IHG has a 2-month rotating roster of hotels on the PointBreaks list, and if these hotels line up with your travel plans, they make for a fantastic redemption at only 5,000 points per night!
+There is a roster of hotels that rotates every 2 months on the PointBreaks list, and if these hotels line up with your travel plans, they make for a fantastic redemption at only 5,000 points per night!

-49. Stay at A Marriott or Ritz-Carlton (Marriott/Ritz-Carlton Rewards)
+47. Stay at a Marriott or Ritz-Carlton (Marriott/Ritz-Carlton Rewards)

 You might find that Points + Cash stays have some value, and you might want to upgrade your room starting at 5,000 points per night.
 Generally, you’ll get much better upgrades with Hyatt, though, and their upgrades don’t cost as many points.